 Internally, she was shouting with joy.
 Her mother knew exactly what to do.
 By asking for the young girl to join them, there was no way Anise would be leaving her big brother behind.
 Even if Troyle did not tell him, Anise would have pleaded for Kaidus to join them.

-They were moving away from the second stage and towards the food vendors.
-Anise clung to Kaidus’ left arm while she herself walked beside Anise.
+They quickly moved away from the second stage and towards the food vendors.
+Anise clung to Kaidus’ left arm while Sylvia herself walked beside Anise.

 Two guards were in the front leading the way.